mpancino/myAssetPlace/MortgageRefactorChecklist.md

 - [ ] Lazy load mortgage details when needed
 - [ ] Ensure large mortgage lists perform well

+## 8. Legacy Code Identification

+### 8.1 Component Code Inventory
+- [ ] Review all property-related components for mortgage code usage
+- [ ] Identify all mortgage field references in property forms
+- [ ] Find embedded mortgage display components in property views
+- [ ] Document all mortgage-related UI elements for replacement

+### 8.2 API and Storage Code Inventory
+- [ ] Catalog all mortgage-related API endpoints
+- [ ] Identify all storage methods that process mortgage data
+- [ ] Find outdated or unused mortgage code
+- [ ] List all mortgage calculation functions for standardization

+### 8.3 Utility Function Review
+- [ ] Review mortgage calculation utilities
+- [ ] Identify any utility functions mixing property and mortgage concerns
+- [ ] Document shared functions that need separation
+- [ ] List any dead code for removal

 ## Implementation Order

+1. Legacy code inventory and documentation
-1. Schema cleanup and standardization
+2. Schema cleanup and standardization
-2. Backend storage and API updates
+3. Backend storage and API updates
-3. Frontend component updates
+4. Frontend component updates
+5. Legacy code removal
-4. Calculation and integration updates
+6. Calculation and integration updates
-5. Testing and verification
+7. Testing and verification
-6. Documentation
+8. Documentation and final cleanup

 This checklist will be used to track progress and ensure a complete implementation of the mortgage refactoring.